kyma-project/website/content/docs/master/asset-store/docs/06-03-clusterasset.md

 ---
-title: Asset
+title: ClusterAsset
 type: Custom Resource
 ---

-The `assets.assetstore.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define an asset to store in a cloud storage bucket.
+The `clusterassets.assetstore.kyma-project.io` CustomResourceDefinition (CRD) is a detailed description of the kind of data and the format used to define an asset to store in a cloud storage bucket.
 To get the up-to-date CRD and show the output in the `yaml` format, run this command:

 ```
-kubectl get crd assets.assetstore.kyma-project.io -o yaml
+kubectl get crd clusterassets.assetstore.kyma-project.io -o yaml
 ```

 ## Sample custom resource